mschottdorf/mschottdorf.github.io/_pages/research.md

 feature_row_left:
   - image_path: /assets/images/landscape_mouse.jpg
     title: "Is there a snake?"
     excerpt: "Animals and people can learn to identify minute details from visual scenes.
 In humans, this is called perceptual learning.
-How does learned knowledge change visual processing in the brain?"
+How does learned knowledge change visual processing in the brain? <br/><br/> To address this question, we persue three complimentary projects."
 feature_row:
   - image_path: /assets/images/VRrig.jpg
     title: "Behavior in Virtual Reality"